gocd/docs.go.cd/installation/system_requirements.md

 # GoCD System requirements

 These requirements should meet the needs of most GoCD installations.
-You may need to allocate additonal CPUs and/or memory on the machine hosting the GoCD Server if you intend to use a very large set of pipelines and/or agents.
+You may need to allocate additional CPUs and/or memory on the machine hosting the GoCD Server if you intend to use a very large set of pipelines and/or agents.

 ### Client (browser) requirements